futureofcoding/futureofcoding.org/community.md

 ### #1-on-1s

 Every 4 weeks, @donut will randomly pair everyone in this channel for 1-on-1 conversations.
-It&#39;s a good way to get to know others in the Slack.
+It's a good way to get to know others in the Slack.

 ### #jobs